fluthjs/fluth-doc/docs/en/api/observable.md

 - Details

-  The differences between thenImmediate and then are:
+  thenImmediate differs from then method in that:

-  - If the parent node is a Stream instance with an initial value, using thenImmediate will immediately trigger the subscription child node's execute
+  - If parent node is Stream instance and has initial value, using thenImmediate will immediately trigger subscribed child node's execute
-  - If the parent subscription node is an Observable and has been executed, using thenImmediate will immediately trigger the subscription child node's execute
+  - If parent subscribed node is Observable and has executed, using thenImmediate will immediately trigger subscribed child node's execute

 - Example